 The Value of a Water Master Plan

 Objectives of the Water Master Plan

 A Legacy of Water Sustainability

 BWS's Large and Complex Water System

 Examining the Existing Water System

 Climate Change Adaptation and Other Trends

-Sustainability of Oʻahu's Water
+Sustainability of O'ahu's Water

 Will There Be Enough Water?
 16

 A Lens into Oʻahu's Water Needs

 Prioritizing Projects Based on Risk

 Recommendations of the BWS Water Master Plan

 Sustainability Links the BWS's Initiatives

 Implementing the Water Master Plan

 BWS Board of Directors and Stakeholder Advisory Group Members Inside Back Cover

-This is a Summary of a larger, Draft Water Master Plan prepared by the City and County of Honolulu Board of Water Supply, July 2016.
-To see the full Draft Water Master Plan, you are encouraged to visit the Board of Water Supply website.
-You are welcome to contact the Board of Water Supply with questions and/or comments related to the Water Master Plan by:
+This is a summary of the Water Master Plan prepared by the City and County of Honolulu Board of Water Supply in October 2016.
+To see the full Water Master Plan, you are encouraged to visit the Board of Water Supply website.
+Twitter: @BWSHonolulu